Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: The double-greedy pMOR strategy

 we wish to extract exactly one value per row and one value per column, so that the sum of the selected entries is minimized.
-Despite the combinatorial nature of this optimization problem, there exist polynomial-time algorithms to solve it\footnote{In Python3, this problem can be solved by the function \texttt{linear\_sum\_assignment} in the \texttt{scipy.optimize} module \cite{SciPy}, which requires as only input the cost matrix $D$.} (e.g., using ideas from maximum flow problems \cite{Jonker1987}).
-More precisely, the worst-case complexity is $\mathcal{O}(\overline{n}^3)$, but only $\mathcal{O}(\overline{n}^2)$ operations are necessary if just $\mathcal{O}(1)$ pole swaps are needed, i.e., if the optimal $\ssigma$ is ``close'' to $(1,2,\ldots,\overline{n})$.
+Despite the combinatorial nature of this optimization problem, there exist polynomial-time algorithms to solve it (e.g., using ideas from maximum flow problems \cite{Crouse2016}).
+Here, we solve this problem via the \texttt{linear\_sum\_assignment} function in the \texttt{scipy.optimize} module \cite{SciPy}, which requires as only input the cost matrix $D$.
+As shown in \cite[Section II.C]{Crouse2016}, this implementation has $\mathcal{O}(\overline{n}^3)$ worst-case complexity, but we note that only $\mathcal{O}(\overline{n}^2)$ operations are necessary if just $\mathcal{O}(1)$ pole swaps are needed, i.e., if the optimal $\ssigma$ is ``close'' to $(1,2,\ldots,\overline{n})$.

-\begin{remark} When $\overline{n}_k=\overline{n}_\ell$, the matching optimization problem is symmetric.
-By this, we mean that, once the optimal permutation has been found, we can either apply it to $\ROM_\ell$, or apply its inverse to $\ROM_k$.
-In practice, in the scope of the breadth-first search in \cref{algo:build}, it is convenient to always rearrange the poles-residues of the new model $\ell$, since applying the permutation to model $k$ would require permuting \emph{all} the already explored models $\{\ROM_{k'}\}_{k'\in J}$. \end{remark}
+\begin{rmrk} When $\overline{n}_k=\overline{n}_\ell$, the matching optimization problem is symmetric.
+By this, we mean that, once the optimal permutation has been found, we can either apply it to the ``new'' model $\textup{ROM}_\ell$, or apply its inverse to the ``old'' model $\textup{ROM}_k$.
+In practice, in the scope of the breadth-first search in Algorithm~\ref{algo:build}, it is convenient to always rearrange the poles-residues of the new model $\ell$, since applying the permutation to model $k$ would require permuting \emph{all} the already explored models $\{\textup{ROM}_{k'}\}_{k'\in J}$. \end{rmrk}